cosmos72/schemesh/README.md

 with as many nesting levels as you want.

-If you want to use both shell and Lisp (precisely, Scheme) syntax in the same file, see [Mixing shell and Scheme syntax](doc/shell/mixed_syntax.md) - there are a limitations worth knowing.
+If you want to use both shell and Lisp (precisely, Scheme) syntax in the same file, see [Mixing shell and Scheme syntax](doc/shell/mixed_syntax.md) - there are a few limitations worth knowing.

 ### Job control